SpiritGun91/practice-for-week-04-rock-paper-scissors-long-practice/README.md

 * Scissors beats paper, loses to rock and ties with scissors.

 To play the game, run `node game.js` in your terminal.
-Follow the intructions on the screen and input one letter commands and press enter to commit the command.
+Follow the instructions on the screen and input one letter commands and press enter to commit the command.

 Play the terminal game a few times to see how it works and how the game state